prof-tallman/codepuzzles/finance/stock_tracker/README.md

 4. ***Professional***:
    Generate a trading summary to help understand recent market activity.
-   - Print the start and end timestamp for the measurements.
+   - Print the start and end timestamp for the dataset.
    - Using the most recent 10 calendar days found in the file:
      - Sum the total share volume (`Volume`) over those days.
      - Compute total dollar volume by summing `Price × Volume` for each row.